valueflows/valueflows/mkdocs/docs/specification/uml.md

 In some cases, there were just too many lines!
 The subordinate classes in the gray section at the bottom are not connected with arrows, so the viewer should assume that:

 * every property ending in "Quantity" or "Duration" is a `vf:Measure` (does not live on its own) ;
-* most properties ending in "Location" are a `vf:SpatialThing` , used for physical locations ;
+* properties ending in "Location" that are physical locations are a `vf:SpatialThing` ;
 * `vf:inScopeOf` references a `vf:Agent`.

 ### Inverse terms